peka01/ntr-test/docs/en/User/subscriptions.md

 **Anmälan** (Public Subscription Page) is the open page in the system and has a special visual design to make it clear that it's accessible to everyone:
 - **Blue color scheme**: Uses blue colors to indicate openness and accessibility
 - **Minimalistic design**: Clean and modern design without unnecessary elements
+- **Enhanced navigation**: Navigation element has special blue styling when active
 - **Visual indicators**: Small blue dot next to the page title to mark it as an open page
-- **Enhanced navigation**: Navigation element has special blue styling when active
+- **Consistent design**: All elements use the same blue color scheme for unity

 ## How things work